Photo – Mads Pihl, Visit Greenland

-We are proud to be Inuit living in Nuuk, and all that we have accomplished.
+We are proud to live in Nuuk, and all that we have accomplished.
 We have a vast cast of talented people with different passions and occupations who have been nurtured by the opportunities provided by Nuuk.
 A gymnasium, a university, museums, football fields, skate parks, fitness centers, and much more.

 Nuuk – Frequently Asked Questions

 Nuuk is in the mid-western part of Greenland, right between Paamiut and Sisimiut

 Greenland is an island, the most common way to travel to the country is flying.
 There are two airports that travel to Greenland now, Copenhagen airport and Keflavik airport.
 The Airlines are Iceland Air and Air Greenland.